 “Behold, I am the Lord, the God of all flesh.
-Is there anything too hard for Me?
-(Jeremiah 32:27)
+Is there anything too hard (difficult) for Me?
+[Jeremiah 32:27, parenthesis added]

 Has God ever asked you to do something difficult?
 Like stepping out in faith or surrendering something precious?
 When confronted with such dilemmas, we face the choice of either obeying, discounting the message to align it with our preferences, or ignoring it completely.
 However, I have found God is not easily dismissed.
 He has a history of asking the difficult.

 After waiting years for a promised son, Abraham celebrated Isaac’s birth.
 Yet, God tested him to confirm he loved Him more than his precious son.
 “Take now your only son Isaac, whom you love, and go…offer him as a burnt offering” (Genesis 22:2).
 Most of us could defend the refusal to commit such a horrific request.
 Yet, God was unyielding.
 He asked the difficult to prove Himself trustworthy.

 Moses was a fugitive from Egypt.
 There was a price on his head for murder.
 Yet, that is precisely where God sent him to free the enslaved Israelites.
 Oh, I can imagine their conversation.
 “God, I can’t go back there!
 Pharaoh has an arrest warrant out for me!”
 Moses faced a daunting, illogical, and seemingly futile task.
 Yet, God asked the difficult so He could do the impossible.

 Imagine the courage and commitment necessary to spend time and energy on such a large, lengthy, and seemingly unnecessary project as building the Ark.
 Noah sawed, hammered, and sanded for one-hundred-and-twenty years, building something intended to float on unseen water, while being ridiculed by everyone and questioned by his family.
 Yet, God never wavered in His demand.
 He asked the difficult to punish evil while safeguarding the righteous.